 Cuppa (noun) = a cup of tea or coffee

-My belief and experience say that you can easily get people to talk to you if you follow the aforementioned strategies.
+My belief and experience say you can easily get people to talk to you if you follow the aforementioned strategies.

 Thanks for reading.